James Foulis: Personal life

+His nephew, Jim Foulis, son of brother David, was also a professional golfer and won the 1933 St. Paul Open.

 Death and legacy

 Foulis died on 3 March 1928.
+Foulis and his five brothers are buried in Wheaton Cemetery, adjacent to Chicago Golf Club.

 He is remembered as the winner of the 1896 U.S. Open.
 He finished third in the 1895 U.S. Open and was an inventor of golf equipment.
 He was the original designer of the Country Club golf course in Denver, Colorado, included in Country Club Historic District, listed on the U.S. National Register of Historic Places.